EMBRYOPSIDA Pirani & Prado

 3[list]/10.
 Madagascar, South East Asia and W. Malesia (map: fossils [blue] from Meller 2006).
 [Photo: Melanophylla Habit, Flower.]

-For the fossil history of the East Asian endemic Torricellia, see Meller (2006), Manchester et al. (2009) and Collinson et al. (2012); the genus was widespread in the northern hemisphere by the Eocene and can be dated to a minimum of 55.8 m.y.a. (see also Martínez-Millán 2010).
+Evolution.
+Divergence & Distribution.
+For the fossil history of the East Asian endemic Torricellia, see Meller (2006), Manchester et al. (2009) and Collinson et al. (2012); the genus was widespread in the northern hemisphere by the late Palaeocene and the first records are dated to over 55.8 m.y.a. (see also Martínez-Millán 2010).